 If the author sent a sample with their email, I’ll review it before responding.
 This is the perfect opportunity for me to check that the service they’ve asked for is a good fit for what I think the text requires.
 It also gives me a chance to get a feel for the writing style ... to see whether I can get under the skin of the novel and give the story the sentence-level pop the author’s seeking.

 A sample helps me work out how long the editing will take too.
 With that information, I can determine the fee.
 If you want more information about samples, Denise Cowle and I cover this topic in Episode 6 of The Editing Podcast.

 I sometimes include links to useful resources on my website if I think they'll help the author decide whether I’m a good fit for them.

-You can access everything on offer via my Writing Resources page but the 3 tools I most often refer to during this discussion phase are:
+You can access everything on offer via my Author Resources page but the 3 tools I most often refer to during this discussion phase are:

 3. Booking the editing project

 Once the author and I have decided we want to work together, and agreed a price and completion date, it’s time to confirm the booking.